tesujimath/letters-to-amy/content/post/how-to-grow-in-reverent-awe-and-wonder/index.md

 Psalm 119 helps.
 I won't quote it here, because, well, it's quite long.
 I have been including the first 32 verses in my daily readings for several years now.
 (From time to time I read the whole psalm; it is worth it.)
 I find these qualities in the psalmist.
 Earnest.
 Longing.
 Disciplined.
 Realistic.
 Falling short.
 Being held.
 Fully surrendered.

-These verses conclude, "I run in the path of your commands, for you have set my heart free."
+These verses conclude, I run in the path of your commands, for you have set my heart free (v32).
 I pray that you may increasingly run in the path of the Lord's commands like this.
 🙏